thacherT1D/webdevstuff/Javascript_and_the_Browser/JavaScript_Events.desc.md

 * Describe what the event handler's event object is
 * Use callbacks in methods like addEventListener
 * Explain the difference between `this` and `event.target` in event listeners
-* Explain why is the `DOMContentLoaded` event is important
+* Explain why the `DOMContentLoaded` event is important
 * Modify the DOM in response to an event

 <hr>